vfulco/mongo-backup-s3/README.md

 # mongo-backup-s3

-These script have been tested on Linux Ubuntu 14.04 and :
+These scripts have been tested on Linux Ubuntu 14.04 and :

 | Tool          | Version       |
 |---------------|---------------|